 Saga Travel Insurance policyholders should call our emergency medical helpline as soon as possible.
 The phone line is open 24/7 and an English-speaking advisor will be able to help you find the most appropriate place to seek medical attention.

-Within the EU, your European Health Insurance Card (EHIC) or Global Health Insurance Card (GHIC) will entitle you to treatment on the same terms as a local.
+Within the EU, your Global Health Insurance Card (GHIC) will entitle you to treatment on the same terms as a local.
 Elsewhere, your travel insurance will cover the cost of emergency medical treatment.

 Will I be covered if my trip is within the UK?